stanbaek/stanbaek.github.io/_sources/ComplexFunctions.md

 ## Visualizing Complex Exponential Functions

-Let's explore a complex exponential function given by $f(t)=e^{j\theta}$.
+Let's explore a complex exponential function given by $f(\theta)=e^{j\theta}$.
 Initially, this function is often visualized as a trajectory of points on the unit circle.
 As the parameter $\theta$ varies, the complex function $f(\theta)$ traces a counterclockwise path from 1, completing a full revolution and returning to 1 with each period.

 ```{image} ./figures/comp_exp.png
 :width: 360